pombase/canto_tutorial/docs/index.md

 <p style="text-align:center"><img src="assets/no_expt.png"></p>

-After you click `Submit to curators`, you will be be provided a text box in which you can enter any additional comments you would like to share with the curators.
+After you click `Submit to curators`, you will be provided a text box in which you can enter any additional comments you would like to share with the curators.

 ## Other useful links